Account settings and security

 After creating your Telegram integration in Phare, you'll get two convenient options:

 * **Personal alerts**: A link/QR code that connects the Phare bot to your personal Telegram account.
-Share this with anyone on your team who wants alerts on their individual accounts.
+Share this with anyone in your organization who wants alerts on individual accounts.

 * **Group alerts**: A link/QR code for adding the bot to an existing Telegram group, ideal for team-wide monitoring alerts.